General Assembly 2015 Unassigned Funds

 Per Capita Financial Reports compare budget to actual for both receipts and expenditures.
 A comparison to prior year is also shown.

-In 2012, the Presbyterian Mission Agency joyfully engaged in God's mission to transform the world.
-Read about the highlights of our mission and ministry in the 2012 Annual Report.
+In 2014, the Presbyterian Mission Agency was guided by faith in God’s plan to transform the world, by hope in Christ Jesus, and with love in our hearts through the Holy Spirit.
+Read about the highlights of our progress in the 2014 Annual Report.

-Read about how many different sources of funding help the GAMC support the mission of the whole church.
-Covers the 11-year period of 2001 through 2011.
+Read about how many different sources of funding help the Presbyterian Mission Agency support the mission of the whole church.
+Covers the 11-year period of 2004 through 2014.

 General Assembly Unassigned Funds